jonlpersson/ed-latimore/site/_posts/2023-12-03-do-you-know-who-you-re-dealing-with.md

 This means that they can't be arrested (or, at the very least, it is prohibitively difficult to arrest them).
 This usually hasn't been a problem, but if it is, it's the decision of the visiting official's country to allow the host nation to prosecute.

-But for all intents and purposes, they are protected as long as they are in they are on a diplomatic visa.
+But for all intents and purposes, they are protected as long as they are in on a diplomatic visa.

 It could get even worse if they seek refuge in their native country’s embassy because attacking an embassy is considered an act of war.